 Accommodations which represent a fundamental alteration of the program or that create an undue hardship will not be provided.
 All decisions regarding accommodations will be made on a case-by-case basis.
 If accommodations are needed and not available at a particular site, then students may not be qualified to participate in that specific program.

 If additional accommodation needs arise while the student is abroad, students must discuss these needs with Disabilities Services and the study-abroad site to determine whether the additional accommodations are reasonable and appropriate.

-If a student chooses to not disclose disability-related needs prior to arrival at their host institution, the GEC, Disabilities Services, and the host institution will determine if accommodations are possible.
+If a student chooses to not disclose disability-related needs prior to arrival at their host institution, the Isabella Cannon Global Education Center (GEC), Disabilities Services, and the host institution will determine if accommodations are possible.
 It may not be feasible to make arrangements for accommodations requested too close to the departure date or once on site.
 Visit the Studying Abroad with Disabilities webpage or the following links and sources for more information.